AIgree

 Low liability cap

-For many users, Pinterest limits its total liability to $100 and excludes many categories of damages.
-If the service causes harm, recovering meaningful compensation may be difficult.
+Pinterest broadly limits its responsibility for damages and caps total liability at $100 for many users.
+If the service causes harm, compensation may be very limited unless local law overrides this.

 • positive ●●●●○ privacy

-Deletion and export tools
+Deletion and data export

 • negative ●●●○○ terms